-End-user environments: composite products are used in a wide range of applications to assure authorised conditional access.
-Examples of such are pay-TV, banking cards, brand protection, portable communication SIM cards, health cards, transportation cards, access management, identity and passport cards.
-The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid and monitor any abuse of the TOE.
+- End-user environments: composite products are used in a wide range of applications to assure authorised conditional access.
+Examples of such are automotive, M2M, pay-TV, banking cards, brand protection, portable communication SIM cards, health cards, transportation cards, access management, identity and passport cards.
+The end-user environment therefore covers a wide range of very different functions, thus making it difficult to avoid and monitor any abuse of the TOE. - More specifically, the ST33K1M5A is targeting the Automotive market while the ST33K1M5M is targeting the M2M industrial market.

-2 Conformance claims (ASE CCL, ASE ECD)
+2 Conformance claims (ASE\CCL, ASE\ECD)